FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 * Immediate email template is missing.
 * There are duplicate fields for allergens, etc signup
 * There are no food nor news alerts
+* Detailed changes for Anne according to updated template design
 * Need to decide and work with what happens when sending fails to particular user.
 Stop sending altogether?
 Or continue?
 In FsaNotifyAPI.php, sms() and email() methods.
+* Move other modules fsa conf to the fsa conf block in drupal configuration admin page
+* Unsubscribe by email functionality
+* Optout by sms functionality

 All notification related stuff lives in one module `fsa_notify`.